CSC207-2022F-UofT/course-project-rogue/README.md

 * Event is using Strategy Design Pattern (Where map is holding an Array of Events, the player will trigger Events differently depending on which Event type it is)
 * Items are using the composite design patter as it branches out to **Collectibles** and **Equipments** and **Equipments** branches out to **Armor** and **Weapons**
 * State pattern used for monster fights
-  * Different states of a fight: in a fight, running away, after a fight, and gameover.
+  * Different states of a fight: in a fight, running away, after a fight, and game over.
   * The state of a Fight class determines how the fight occurs